 Described in IAM Magazine as the “last man standing in infringement duels in jurisdictions nationwide,” Tom Reger argues patent and other intellectual property cases in U.S. district and state courts, as well as the U.S. International Trade Commission (ITC).
-With this litigation experience and a computer science degree from Texas A&M University, Tom manages all aspects of the case from the complaint through trial, whether as a defendant or a plaintiff.
-Successfully representing defendants in U.S. districts across the country, Tom has won summary judgments of invalidity and patent exhaustion and obtained jury verdicts of non-infringement, and been awarded fees under Section 285.
-And in representing plaintiffs, he has won jury verdicts of infringement, breach of contract, and enhanced damages.
-At the ITC, Tom has invalidated asserted patents before the ALJ and the Commission, as well as successfully presented public interest, domestic industry, and other defenses at the evidentiary hearing.
+With this litigation experience representing defendants and plaintiffs, Tom leads all aspects of the case, from the complaint through hearings through trial.
+Successfully representing defendants in U.S. districts across the country, Tom has won summary judgments of invalidity and patent exhaustion, obtained jury verdicts of non-infringement, and been awarded fees under Section 285.
+And in representing plaintiffs, he has won verdicts of infringement, breach of contract, and enhanced damages.
+At the ITC, Tom has successfully defeated asserted patents before the ALJ and the Commission by presenting non-infringement, invalidity, domestic industry, and other defenses at the evidentiary hearing.
 Across these cases, Tom often litigated standard essential patents and FRAND issues for many technologies, including telecom, WiFi, semiconductors, and others.

 In addition to his litigation experience, Tom used his computer science degree from Texas A&M as a patent prosecutor and as a software engineer.
 His particular focus was in algorithm analysis, optimization, and other software design.
 He is well-versed in many computer languages (including Java, C, C++, SQL, HTML, COBOL, and Assembler), as well as operating systems, hardware platforms, and databases.

 - “Current and Recurrent Ethical Issues in Intellectual Property Practice” University of Texas’ 10th Annual Intellectual Property Symposium (2009)

 In the Matter of Certain Mobile Telephones and Wireless Communication Devices Featuring Digital Cameras, and Components Thereof (337-703) and Research In Motion v.
 Eastman Kodak (N.D.
 Tex.
 2008) – Represented RIM in multi-jurisdictional dispute, including i) Respondent in ITC investigation where 2 ALJs and the Commission invalidated Kodak’s asserted patent involving camera technology and ii) as a declaratory judgment Plaintiff in a multi-patent infringement action related to camera technology and data integration technology.